codeguy/php-the-right-way/_posts/12-05-01-Building-your-Application.md

 *-- Martin Fowler*

 There are different ways to implement continuous integration for PHP.
 [Travis CI] has done a great job of making continuous integration a reality even for small projects.
-Travis CI is a hosted continuous integration service for the open source community.
-It is integrated with GitHub and offers first class support for many languages including PHP.
+Travis CI is a hosted continuous integration service.
+It can be integrated with GitHub and offers support for many languages including PHP.
+GitHub has continuous integration workflows with [GitHub Actions][github_actions].

 #### Further reading: